 USTelecom members on the Council to Secure the Digital Economy (CSDE), in partnership with other global information and communications technology (ICT) leaders, have taken the first big step toward adopting a framework that will allow industry to mobilize effectively during a catastrophic cyber incident.
 Our group has identified a set of scenarios where incident response and recovery stand to benefit from an operational framework, which we will finalize by the end of the year.
 This framework will guide coordinated actions to combat cyber threats.

 In the cyber domain, as in the physical domain, not all threats are created equal.

 While minor threats are often mitigated successfully by our individual companies, we are creating a framework because major threats—the sort that cripple economies and endanger society—require coordination among multiple ICT companies.
 Our focus is tackling exceptional crisis-level scenarios that can pose grave and widespread threats.

-Understanding that the success of this project requires a multi-jurisdictional and ecosystem-wide approach, the CSDE has undergone an extensive vetting process to identify specific threats that could cause the ICT sector to mobilize.
+Understanding that the success of this project requires a multi-jurisdictional and ecosystem-wide approach, the CSDE has undergone an extensive vetting process to identify crises that could cause the ICT sector to mobilize.

 We not only reached out to members whose security teams provided valuable insights, but also key government partners such as the National Security Council staff and the Departments of Homeland Security and Commerce.
-We also shared a preliminary catalogue of threats with leaders of industry-driven efforts in foreign jurisdictions.
+We also shared a preliminary catalogue of possible crisis scenarios with leaders of industry-driven efforts in foreign jurisdictions.

-The following is the initial set of threats that the CSDE will consider in the context of risks to the security of the digital economy:
+The following is the initial set of scenarios that the CSDE will consider in the context of risks to the security of the digital economy: